 Japanese food, that's sushi and ramen, right?
 Yes, but there is so much more to Japanese food than that!
 With its fresh and often locally produced ingredients, Japanese dishes taste heavenly, and traditional Japanese washoku cuisine has even been designated as UNESCO World Cultural Heritage in 2013!
-Browse through our suggestions below for real Japanese food beyond the staples, we recommend to try them all, of course!
+Browse through our suggestions below for real Japanese food beyond the staples or check out our special list of vegan/vegetarian restaurants in Kyoto.
+It's best to try them all, of course!

 Kaiseki is the pinnacle of Japanese haute cuisine.
 Kaiseki has evolved from the dishes that were once served to the emperor and other aristocrats at the imperial court.
 The modern kaiseki chefs of today take great pride in their locally sourced ingredients and the exquisite presentation of their dishes.
 Kaiseki restaurants are often very expensive, but most restaurants have cheaper lunch menus.
 In any case, they may require binding reservations a day or two in advance.